-As mentioned by Jon Henley in the article, “according to the EU, over the next 15 years, the energy used to cool buildings across Europe is likely to increase by 72% while energy used for heating them will fall by 30%.”
-However this doesn’t seem at all unlikely after considering the cycle we are in right now.
+As mentioned by Jon Henley in the article, “according to the EU, over the next 15 years, the energy used to cool buildings across Europe is likely to increase by 72% while the energy used for heating them will fall by 30%.”
+However, this doesn’t seem at all unlikely after considering the cycle we are in right now.

 The well-explained piece of work we are referencing proposes a change in the way we have been handling cooling.
 It brings up what Toby Peters, visiting professor of power and the cold economy at the University of Birmingham, once said: “we must completely rethink cold.
 We need cooling, and we need it globally.
 Is sucking electricity off the grid really the best way to provide it?”

 Solutions come from Graeme Maidment, professor of refrigeration and air conditioning at London South Bank University, who said: “it is about reducing the need for cooling by – for example – designing buildings better.
 It’s increasing the efficiency of the cooling process.
 And then making sure the energy you do use is as clean as possible.”